Anastasia Orlova

 Get Started with Courier Today

 TL;DR: Compare the top 6 push notification services including Courier, Firebase FCM, Expo, Airship, Amazon SNS, and Catapush.
-Learn which platform offers the best APIs, pricing, and features for your mobile app or web project in 2025.
+Learn which platform offers the best APIs, pricing, and features for your mobile app or web project.
 Courier leads as the unified solution that integrates with all major providers.

 Whether you choose a specialized service like Firebase FCM or a comprehensive platform like Courier, the right push notification solution can transform your user engagement strategy.

-In this guide, we'll compare six of the most widely used services in 2025 and break them down by:
+In this guide, we'll compare six of the most widely used services and break them down by:

 Courier stands out as the most comprehensive notification platform for modern development teams.
 Unlike traditional push notification services that focus on a single channel, Courier provides a unified API that orchestrates push notifications, in-app messages, email, and SMS from one platform.